qwerty12345671/drosera-simple-trap/workshops/workshop-1/README.md

 In this workshop we will:

-- Run basic commands deploy a trap.
+- Run basic commands to deploy a trap.

 ## Commands